Come & Get It (Selena Gomez song)

 "Come & Get It" is the debut solo single recorded by American singer Selena Gomez for her debut solo studio album, Stars Dance (2013).
-It was released on April 7, 2013, through Hollywood Records as the lead single from the album.
-It serves as her first official release outside of her former band, Selena Gomez & the Scene.
+It was released as the album's lead single on April 7, 2013, through Hollywood Records, and served as her first official release outside of either her acting work or her former band, Selena Gomez & the Scene.
 The song was written by Norwegian production team Stargate, consisting of Mikkel S. Eriksen and Tor Erik Hermansen, along with Ester Dean.
 Eriksen and Hermansen handled the tracks production, while Dean served as the vocal producer.
 The song was one of the last songs to be recorded for the album in early 2013.
-"Come & Get It" features a change in style from Gomez's previous releases, and features elements of electropop, dance-pop and Indian music.
+"Come & Get It" features a change in style from Gomez's previous releases, and features elements of electropop, dance-pop and Punjabi music.

 Music critics mostly praised the song for its tabla beat and its Bollywood themes.
-In the United States, the single became her first top ten entry on the Billboard Hot 100 chart (topped at position No. 6), and was certified triple platinum by the Recording Industry Association of America (RIAA).
+In the United States, the single became her first top ten entry on the Billboard Hot 100 chart (topped at position No. 6), and was certified quintuple platinum by the Recording Industry Association of America (RIAA).
 Additionally, it peaked at number two on the Mainstream Top 40 chart.
 It became her second top ten single in both Canada and the United Kingdom, and was certified multi-platinum in the former.
+It also reached the top ten in Brazil, Ireland, Lebanon, and Turkey.
 The music video for "Come & Get It" was released on May 7.
 The song and its video received several awards and nominations, including at the 2013 MTV Video Music Awards.

 Gomez performed "Come & Get It" at a number of awards shows and televised events, with its first performance being at the 2013 MTV Movie Awards.
 She opted to incorporate choreography into performances of the song, inspired by artists such as Britney Spears.
 During its initial promotional run, Gomez came under fire from religious groups for donning a bindi during performances of the song.
 The single was performed during the encore of her worldwide Stars Dance Tour (2013–14).
 Gomez performed the song on numerous occasions while promoting her second studio album, Revival (2015).
 The song is featured on Gomez's first compilation album, For You (2014), which served as her final release through Hollywood Records.